 - Confirm enrollment prior to the start of the semester.

 Students may make payment in the following ways.

 - Online: You may pay online using VISA, MasterCard, American Express, or Discover.
 We also accept ACH check or electronic payment via Flywire.
-Flywire can be accessed in your student account at my.newpaltz.edu.
+Flywire can be accessed in your Payment Center at my.newpaltz.edu.

 - In Person: You may stop by the Office of Student Accounts in Room 114, Wooster Hall, 9 a.m. to 5 p.m.
 (10 a.m.-5 p.m. on Wednesdays).
 You may pay using cash, check, traveler's check, certified check, or postal money order payable to SUNY New Paltz, or by VISA, Discover, American Express, or MasterCard.
 If you are using a 529 College Savings Plan, please have the check made out to SUNY New Paltz.
 Make sure that the student's name and identification number are on the check and have it mailed to the Office of Student Accounts, SUNY New Paltz, 400 Hawk Drive, New Paltz, NY 12561.

 - Electronic Funds Transfer (EFT): Students may arrange to make electronic payment via Flywire through my.newpaltz.edu.
 The student initiates the transfer, and Flywire converts the currency to U.S. dollars and transmits the payment to the College.
 The student’s account is automatically credited when the funds are received.
 Please be aware that additional costs such as currency exchange rates and credit card service fees may be incurred for international transactions.
 Total costs are displayed when selecting your payment method in Flywire.
 Please contact the Office of Student Accounts if you have any questions about your invoice before making payment.